kinggreedy/Taskbar-Icon-Manager/README.md

-# Taskbar Icon Rules
+# Taskbar Icon Manager

 A Windhawk mod that assigns custom icons to application windows based on process name, command-line substring, and optional window-title substring.

-This is useful for apps that run multiple profiles or instances under the same executable, such as Firefox, Chrome, Edge, or Electron apps.
+This is useful for apps that run multiple profiles or instances under the same executable, such as Firefox, VSCode, Electron apps, ...

 ## Features